Thessaloniki, Greece's second largest city, is a dynamic metropolis combining ancient history and modernity.

 Thessaloniki offers a wide range of accommodation to suit all budgets.

-Luxury hotels such as "The Met Hotel" and "Electra Palace" offer modern comfort with splendid views over the Thermaic Gulf.
+Luxury hotels such as "The Met Hotel" and "Electra Palace" offer modern comfort and splendid views of the Thermaic Gulf.

 Byzantine and Religious Architecture